cmstas/StopAnalysis2016/StopLooper/README.md

 They are separated as signal has 3 dimensions (mStop,mLSP,SR), while SM/data has only one SR.

-Finally, a small helper script HaddJES.sh / HaddAllJES.sh does
+Finally, a small helper script haddJES.sh / haddAllJES.sh does
 hadd of the output files with standard JES, and JES up/down (for JES uncertainty).
+A similar helper script haddSMLeps.sh adds the lepton-binned histograms ("eq1l,ge2l,Znunu,1ltop,1lnottop,1lW,1lnotW") for all SM samples.